Dr. Juan Córdova, Assistant Superintendent for Elementary School Education, English Language Learners, Federal Programs, and Professional Development

 Phone: (314) 953-5034

-During his time as National Practice Manager, Data Driven Collaboration, and Senior Professional Development Associate, he led professional development work in school districts, both nationally and internationally on teaching and learning, PLCs as well as leadership.
+During his time as National Practice Manager, Data-Driven Collaboration, and Senior Professional Development Associate, he led professional development work in school districts, both nationally and internationally, on teaching and learning PLCs, as well as leadership.

-Juan Córdova has worked in public education for more than 26 years.
-He previously served as the Assistant Superintendent for Curriculum and Instruction in Grandview C4, Chief Learning Officer in Anson County Schools and a Principal in a number of schools.
+Dr. Juan Córdova has worked in public education for more than 26 years.
+He previously served as the Assistant Superintendent for Curriculum and Instruction in Grandview C4, Chief Learning Officer in Anson County Schools, and a Principal in a number of schools.
 During his time as a Principal, a school under his leadership was recognized as a Title School of Distinction.

-Mr. Córdova has supervisory responsibility for the following schools:
+Dr. Córdova has supervisory responsibility for the following schools: